codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 {:start="4"}
-1. From the **Choose version to Rollabck** dropdown, select the revision to rollback to.
+1. From the **Choose version to Rollback** dropdown, select the revision to rollback to.

 {% include
  image.html